A woman looks with a worried expression as her eyes inside her glasses look blurry.

 View all responses caret icon

-If you have already been diagnosed with diabetes, blurred vision is a sign that your blood glucose is out of control.
-You should work with your doctor on steps to help control your blood glucose.1,3
+If you have diabetes, blurred vision is a sign that your blood sugar is out of control.
+You may need to adjust your diabetes treatment to maintain healthy blood sugar levels.2

 How can I protect my vision if I have diabetes?